TryAtSoftware/Equalizer/README.md

 equalizer.AssertInequality(expectedValue, actualValue);
 ```

+### Built-in equalization profiles

+There are a few equalization profiles that are registered by default for any `Equalizer` instance:
+- Specialized equalization profiles that evaluate [value templates](#value-templates);
+- Equalization profiles designed to compare common data structures (`IDictionary` and `IEnumerable` instances);
+- The standard equalization profile which determines equality using default comparison mechanisms, including the `object.Equals` method.

 ### Registering additional equalization profiles

 The registration of additional equalization profiles can happen in three different ways: